atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 As mentioned in the docs, the APIs are secured.
 We'll handle this globally for both the processes.
 Let's have a look at an overview of the processes that we're going to integrate:
 #### Authentication
 The sandbox's APIs are secured by *OAuth2 authentication* that provides a JWT (JSON Web Token).
 It's possible to use a password grant and a client_credentials grant.
 These tokens expire every 15 minutes, so we'll need to make sure these credentials are refreshed automatically.
-We'll see later how this is handled automatically.

 #### TMS shipment to Broker order
 The TMS shipments will be pulled periodically from the TMS API and then transformed and delivered to the Broker API.